VinawoodVinawood *

 Catalogued reuse figures are the maximum a panel reaches under near-perfect site discipline: stripped within the post-pour window, edges sealed, stored flat off the ground, no crowbar abuse at the edge.

-• Melamine core + heavy phenolic film: up to 10–15 cycles when stripped clean and edge-sealed.
+• Standard MUF core + phenolic film: up to 10 cycles when stripped clean and edge-sealed.
 Drops fast when exposed to standing water at site, when edges aren't sealed, or when the panel sits assembled across a wet weekend.
+This is the Form Basic / Eco Form / Consply envelope.

-• Phenolic core + heavy phenolic film: up to 20 cycles even when site care is rougher, because the core glue itself does not delaminate when water reaches it through screw holes or tie-rod points.
+• Phenolic core + phenolic film: up to 20 cycles even when site care is rougher, because the core glue itself does not delaminate when water reaches it through screw holes or tie-rod points.
+This is the Pro Form / HDO envelope.

-On a real site with mixed crews and a midweek rain event, expect 60–80% of catalogued reuses for either class.
+On a real site with mixed crews and a midweek rain event, expect 60–80% of catalogued reuses for any of the three.
 Bid the panel program against the realistic figure, not the catalogue figure.
 From our own export volumes into formwork-heavy markets, the gap between catalogue and field is the single biggest source of disappointment we see — and it cuts both ways.
-Phenolic doesn't magically tolerate site abuse, and melamine isn't doomed to fail at cycle five.
+Phenolic doesn't magically tolerate site abuse, and MUF isn't doomed to fail at cycle five.

 • Short-cycle projects: 4–8 pours per panel, single building, predictable strip schedule.